Bristol City Council and Victoria Park Primary School are working together to pilot Bristol School Streets.

-From Thursday 27th May 2021 Atlas Road and Raymend Road will be closed to motorised vehicle traffic between 08:15-09:15 in the morning and 15:00-16:00 in the afternoon, Monday to Friday, during term time only.
-During these times only emergency services vehicles will be permitted to access Atlas Road and Raymend Road.
+From Thursday 27th May 2021 Atlas Road and Raymend Road has been closed to motorised vehicle traffic between 08:15-09:15 in the morning and 15:00-16:00 in the afternoon, Monday to Friday, during term time only.
+During these times only emergency services vehicles are permitted to access Atlas Road and Raymend Road.

-The direction of the existing one-way system on Raymend Road will also be reversed; the new system will run northbound, away from St John’s Lane and will be in force 24 hours per day, seven days per week for the duration of the pilot.
+To help facilitate the successful implementation of the School Street, the direction of the existing one-way system on Raymend Road was also reversed.
+The new system runs northbound, away from St John’s Lane and is in force 24 hours per day, seven days per week for the duration of the pilot.

-The reasons for introducing these one-way systems are firstly to allow residents to be able to exit Raymend Road and Kensal Road during the timed road closure periods.
-Secondly the introduction of these one-way systems in the directions mentioned above should also prevent drivers from driving down Raymend Road and Kensal Road and getting trapped when discovering the road closure, which should avoid people having to make dangerous turns in the road.
+The reasons for introducing these one-way systems were firstly to allow residents to be able to exit Raymend Road and Kensal Road during the timed road closure periods.
+Secondly, they also help prevent motorists from driving down Raymend Road and Kensal Road and getting trapped when discovering the road closure, and therefore needing to make dangerous turns in the road.

-Residents of Atlas Road and Raymend Road will be permitted to leave Atlas Road and/or Raymend Road in their vehicles during the school streets zone operating times but will not be able to re-enter their road during that time.
+Residents of Atlas Road and Raymend Road are permitted to leave Atlas Road and/or Raymend Road in their vehicles during the school streets zone operating times, but are being asked to avoid entering the zone during these short closure periods.

 We hope that the proposed changes will improve the traffic conditions on Atlas Road, Raymend Road and neighbouring streets.
-We understand from local people that parking at school start and finish times has been an ongoing issue and by introducing Bristol School Streets and closing the road for short periods of time, we can improve road safety and tackle congestion.
+We understand from local people that parking at school start and finish times has been an ongoing issue.
+By introducing Bristol School Streets and closing the road for short periods of time, we can help to improve road safety and tackle congestion in the area.

-The Bristol School Streets pilot scheme will be launched in late May 2021 and will last a maximum of 18 months before being reviewed.
-If deemed successful, it may become permanent by the introduction of a traffic regulation order.
+The Bristol School Streets pilot scheme launched in late May 2021 as an experimental trial lasting for up to 18 months.
+If deemed successful, it may become permanent by the introduction of a Traffic Regulation Order.